sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=RU8Ic_YUClc&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy presented in the video involves using the ISM Manufacturing Index (PMI) as a macroeconomic indicator to guide investments in the S&P 500.
-Here's a concise summary:

-1. **Indicator**: The ISM PMI, which reflects the health of the U.S. manufacturing sector, with readings above 50 indicating expansion and below 50 indicating contraction.

-2. **Strategy**:
+### Summary of Main Points

+#### Themes:
+- The impact of ISM Manufacturing Index (PMI) readings on the stock market.
+- Backtesting a trading strategy based on PMI levels.

+#### Trading Products:
+- S&P 500 index (equity).

+#### Indicators:
+- ISM Manufacturing Index (PMI).
+  - Above 50: Manufacturing sector expanding.
+  - Below 50: Manufacturing sector contracting.

+#### Strategy Details:
-   - When the PMI reading is above 50 (economic expansion), buy the S&P 500 at the month's opening.
+1. **Buy Signal**: When PMI reading is above 50, buy the open of the month.
-   - Sell at the next month's opening, holding for one month each time.
+2. **Sell Signal**: Sell at the open of the next month, holding for one month.

-3. **Performance**:
-   - The strategy is invested approximately 72% of the time.
+3. **Exposure**: The strategy is invested 72% of the time.
-   - Annualized return is 7.3%, slightly below the S&P 500's 8.5% but with reduced drawdowns.

-4. **Extended Holding Period**:
+#### Backtest Performance:
+- **Annual Return**:
+  - Strategy: 7.3%.
+  - S&P 500: 8.5%.
+- **Performance When PMI > 50**:
-   - Backtesting shows that holding for longer periods (e.g., 12 months) can enhance returns, with an average gain of 10.99% per trade and higher exposure (86%).
+  - Holding for longer periods (e.g., 12 months) shows significantly better returns compared to random periods.

-5. **Conclusion**:
-   - The strategy leverages economic expansion phases indicated by PMI readings above 50 to capture superior returns.
-   - Extending holding periods during these expansions can further improve performance.

-This approach aims to capitalize on the correlation between manufacturing sector health and market performance, optimizing investment timing based on macroeconomic conditions.
+#### Conclusions:
+- Returns are significantly better when the ISM Manufacturing Index is above 50.
+- It is beneficial to be invested in stocks when the economy is expanding.
 </details>

 <details>